 - Appointments with the Office for Sexual Violence Response, Support, and Education (OSVRSE)

-SACOMSS has knowledge of many resources available in Montreal and online.
-They are organized by topic and include support for a diverse range of issues and identities.
-They are audited and we are able to help you find one that is accessible and open to you as an individual.
+SACOMSS has extensive knowledge of resources available in Montreal and online, which include support for a diverse range of issues and identities.
+As volunteers, we will do everything we can to help you find resources that are accessible and open to you as an individual.

 Even if you are unsure whether the A-Branch can assist you, we encourage you to ask!
-Volunteers are available to simply meet with survivors to explore their options and offer active listening.
-Simply send an email to schedule a meeting.
+We are available to simply meet with survivors to explore their options and offer active listening.
+Just send an email to schedule a meeting.

 - Providing meals